zefoy/ngx-color-picker/README.md

 [cpRemoveColorButtonClass]   // Additional class for customizing the Remove Color button ('').

+[cpPresetColorsClass]        // Additional class for customizing the Preset Colors container ('').

 [cpMaxPresetColorsLength]    // Use this option to set the max colors allowed in presets (null).

 [cpPresetEmptyMessage]       // Message for empty colors if any provided used ('No colors added').